northpolesec/santa/docs/docs/features/binary-authorization.md

 and the return value must either be a [santa.cel.v1.ReturnValue](https://github.com/northpolesec/protos/blob/704246489aa55e6e2b60b47133a8668bc3656105/cel/v1.proto#L20) or a bool.
-If the return value is a bool, true will be treated as a ReturnValue.ALLOWLIST and false will be treated as ReturnValue.BLOCKLIST.
+If the return value is a bool, true will be treated as a `ReturnValue.ALLOWLIST` and false will be treated as `ReturnValue.BLOCKLIST`.

-The accessed fields in the ExecutionContext will determine whether the result of the expression can be cached.
+The accessed fields in the `ExecutionContext` will determine whether the result of the expression can be cached.
 This is very important to be aware of, as overuse of CEL rules that prevent caching can have a negative impact on system performance, especially for binaries that are executed frequently.

 Some examples of valid CEL expresssions: